review-commons/documents/guidelines_authors.md

 - The recommended route is first to post the manuscript as a preprint on bioRxiv or medRxiv.
 The preprint can then be easily transferred directly from the bioRxiv or medRxiv submission system to _Review Commons_.
 - It is also possible to submit the manuscript directly to _Review Commons_ (at http://reviewcommons.msubmit.net) and then post automatically the preprint on bioRxiv through the Review Commons system (please note that for technical reasons, this route is not available for posting to medRxiv).

-__Note: as of June 1, 2023, *Review Commons* will only peer review manuscripts for which a preprint is publicly available.__
+__Note: as of July 1, 2023, *Review Commons* will only peer review manuscripts for which a preprint is publicly available.__

 Submitting a preprint or a manuscript for peer-review by _Review Commons_ implies that it reports unpublished work and that neither it, nor parts of it, have been published or are under consideration for publication in a journal.